Scroll to top

 Elevated crime in New York is concentrated in specific areas including parts of Midtown South, Harlem, East New York, and the South Bronx.
 The commercial and hotel districts where corporate visitors operate carry significantly lower day-to-day risk.
 Key planning points include airport-to-hotel corridor management, pre-arrival venue assessment, and anti-surveillance protocols for high-profile principals.

 Source: NYPD CompStat 2024.
 DHS NTAS Advisory Bulletin 2025.
-FBI Duty to Warn programme documentation 2024.
 US State Department Travel Advisory: United States.

 Coverage